-HeadShake is an X-Plane 10 free and open source camera plugin wich adds some nice POV effects while flying in virtual cockpit view.
+HeadShake is an X-Plane 11 and 10 free and open source camera plugin wich adds some nice POV effects while flying in virtual cockpit view.

 It is available for Windows, Linux and Mac in both 64 and 32 bit versions.

 Basing on the g forces currently acting on the airplane, the cockpit view is moved around to simulate the pilot head’s inertia.
 The movements are filtered to avoid suddent shifts so the entire experience is really smooth.

 The gforce effects add some nice realism while flying in the clouds and in turbolence.
 In those situations, it will be easier to “feel” the aircraft.

 While flying at high Gs, the view is moved towards the flight path.
 This is useful if you’re flying an high performance aircraft and want to avoid collisions with ground obstacles, for example.

 While taxiing, the view turns basing on the rudder input and the aircraft direction.
 This feature is highly configurable and allows the pilot to lean forward to get a better view of the outside.

 When on the ground, the cockpit is shaked by the ground bumps.
 The shaking is based on the speed, the surface type, the aircraft weight and many other factors.

 At landing, the view is shaked when the airplane touches down on the runway.
 The effect is more visible if you do a hard landing.